temporalio/documentation/docs/server/production-deploy.md

   Tally offers [extensible custom metrics reporting](https://github.com/uber-go/tally#report-your-metrics), which we expose via [`temporal.WithCustomMetricsReporter`](https://docs.temporal.io/docs/server/options/#withcustommetricsreporter).
   OpenTelemetry support is planned in future.
 - **Set up monitoring.** You can use these [Grafana dashboards](https://github.com/temporalio/dashboards) as a starting point.
 The single most important metric to track is `ScheduleToStart` latency - if you get a spike in workload and don't have enough workers, your tasks will get backlogged. **We strongly recommend setting alerts for this metric**.
+  - Also set up monitoring/alerting for all Temporal Workers for standard metrics like CPU/Memory utilization.
-- **Load testing.** You can use [Maru](https://github.com/temporalio/maru/) ([author's guide here](https://mikhail.io/2021/03/maru-load-testing-tool-for-temporal-workflows/)), see how we ourselves [stress test Temporal](https://docs.temporal.io/blog/temporal-deep-dive-stress-testing/), or write your own.
+- **Load testing.** You can use [the Maru benchmarking tool](https://github.com/temporalio/maru/) ([author's guide here](https://mikhail.io/2021/03/maru-load-testing-tool-for-temporal-workflows/)), see how we ourselves [stress test Temporal](https://docs.temporal.io/blog/temporal-deep-dive-stress-testing/), or write your own.

+All metrics emitted by the server are [listed in Temporal's source](https://github.com/temporalio/temporal/blob/master/common/metrics/defs.go).
+There are also equivalent metrics that you can configure from the client side.
 At a high level, you will want to track these 3 categories of metrics:

 - **Service metrics**: For each request made by the service handler we emit `service_requests`, `service_errors`, and `service_latency` metrics with `type`, `operation`, and `namespace` tags.